 The following telescopes are available to loan:

 The Meade ETX-90 is a great Maksutov-Cassegrain 90mm reflector with a reliable Goto system.
-Powered by 8 AA or a separate 12V supply, it uses a two star alignment set up to orientate itself in the sky.
+Powered by 8 AA or a separate 12V DC supply, it uses a two star alignment set up to orientate itself in the sky.
 You’ll need a chart, an app, or a small knowledge of some bright stars to successfully align.
 It can be used on bright targets without alignment.
 The aperture is 90mm and the focal length is 1250mm.
 A great portable beginner/intermediate telescope.
 Supplied with a 26mm and a 9.7mm lens.
 Lightweight and robust.
 We call this telescope Edwin, after Edwin Hubble.

 Terms & Conditions of loans: